 Today’s message is short and sweet, Sunshines.

 Why am I telling you this?
 Because in the vast majority of homes I’m in, the excessive clutter is there to fill up some hole that is missing.
 Mild to moderate clutter is often circumstantial reasons like someone who didn’t fully settle into their new home after a move.
 However, excessive clutter and hoarding is more often than not tied to self-worth.
-Examples are: the person who feels better about their self if they buy an expensive brand name.
+Examples are: the person who feels better about themself if they buy an expensive brand name.
 Perhaps someone gives an obviously cheap gift but puts it in an expensive store’s bag then says, “I thought you’d appreciate the gift more if it were in a Neiman’s bag.”
 Maybe you were raised by someone that was materialistic and so was conditioned from birth that if your life didn’t look Stepford Wife perfect on the outside, you were a complete failure.
 Maybe you gained a lot of weight so use shopping and things and clothes as a balm for feeling bad about your body.

 The truth is, I could go on and on with examples of this sort of ridiculous and twisted logic.
 This “logic” is then all made worse by mass marketing.
-Through advertising (which gets more stealth all the time) we’ve been erroneously taught that by simply purchasing XYZ item then all of our problems will be solved.
+Through advertising (which gets more stealthy all the time) we’ve been erroneously taught that by simply purchasing XYZ item then all of our problems will be solved.
 It will make us feel the way we want to feel.
 It will make us the person we want to be.
 It will make us loveable and worthy.

 Sweetheart, purchasing these items may immediately act like a balm and make you feel better.
 However, over time it’s ineffective and only adds to the clutter.
-Then there’s the downward spiral of negative feelings such as depression, anxiety and guilt that crop up with the clutter.
+Then there’s the downward spiral of negative feelings such as depression, anxiety, and guilt that crop up with the clutter.
 Which makes you feel bad about yourself.
 Then you purchase more to feel better.
 Which adds to the clutter.

 See where I’m going with this?